Kaulig Racing: Car No. 11 history

 With Kaulig Racing expanding to the Cup Series full-time with a two car team and Haley as one of its drivers, on September 25, 2021, Daniel Hemric (who would later win the series championship) was announced to pilot the No. 11 in 2022.
+On September 6, 2023, it was announced that Daniel Hemric would move from the No. 11 Chevy to the No. 10 starting at Kansas through the end of the season, as the No. 11 was unlikely to clinch a playoff spot in the owner's championship, while the No. 10 has already clinched a spot.
+Derek Kraus, Layne Riggs and Jordan Taylor split driving duties of the No. 11 for the rest of the season.